 Reward yourself for completing your work, because you deserve it!

-Once it’s done, it is a waiting game, so do your best to focus on you and your healing after you have done your part towards getting the support you need!
+Once it’s done, it is a waiting game, so do your best to focus on yourself and your healing after you have done your part towards getting the support you need!